-To earn an Associate Degree students must complete: (1) all major course requirements with a minimum grade of "C"; (2) 25 units of General Education Graduation Requirements; (3) any elective courses to complete a minimum of 60 units; and, (4) with an overall GPA of 2.0.
+To earn an Associate Degree students must complete: (1) all major course requirements with a minimum grade of "C"; (2) California State University General Education Breadth requirements (CSU GE Breadth) or IGETC general education plan; (3) any elective courses to complete a minimum of 60 units; (4) complete all graduation requirements; and (5) have an overall GPA of 2.0.
 At least 50% of all major course work must be completed at Cypress College.
+Students pursuing more than one specified departmental major may double count a maximum of 7 units to fulfill major requirements.